These are 3 challenges faced by business developers in their first experience. And some tips to survive them and speed up your learning curve.

 Challenge 2: I got a list of leads, but how do I tackle it?

 Fair point.
-Having leads is not enough if you don’t have a clue of what to do with them.
+Having leads is not enough if you don’t have a clue about what to do with them.
 Should you call them?
 Should you email them?
 And if so?
 How?

 This is my checklist every time I start working for a new company.